Frequently Asked Questions

 Sure!
 Here’s a glossary of some terms used.
 They will be useful when you deal with online advertising.

-- Channel: Facebook Advertising and Google Search Advertising (AdWords) are what we call Advertising Channels
+- Channel: Facebook Advertising and Google Ads (previously known as AdWords) are what we call Advertising Channels

 - Impressions: This is calculated based on how many times your advertisement is shown to a web user (how much exposure your advertisement has).